-Together, we are awarding funding to three educators from ADVIS member schools for their work on diversity, equity, and inclusion (DEI) topics in independent school communities.
-Each accepted scholar will receive a $5,000 stipend for their work.
+In March 2019, ADVIS and Carney Sandoe announced the release of a request for proposals for Round 1 of the MCRC@ADVIS/Carney Sandoe – Equity in Action Grant: Pushing for Progress in Our Communities.
+Together, we awarded funding for three projects by educators from ADVIS member schools for their work on diversity, equity, and inclusion (DEI) topics in independent school communities.
+Each scholar received a $5,000 stipend for their work.

 The grant supports tangible, measurable, and actionable strategies around DEI themes and subject matters pertinent to educational environments, and independent schools in particular.
 The inaugural class of grantees completed a significant portion of their projects by the end of the 2018-2019 school year in order to submit proposals to present at a number of regional and national independent school conferences and organizations in the 2019-2020 academic year.
 Conferences include: